4Players/odin-unity-demo/README.md

 ### User Data

 Every peer in Unity can store arbitrary information as user data.
-When local user data is updated, the server updates user data at all clients and sends this message.
+When local user data is updated, the server updates user data on all clients.
 Read more about user data in the guide: [Understanding User Data](https://developers.4players.io/odin/guides/unity/user-data/).

 ## Multiplayer

 ### Lobby

-Because ODIN works framework independent, we won't go into detail on how to set up Photon - if you're interested in reading more on PUN2, [please take a look at Photon's starter guide](https://doc.photonengine.com/en-us/pun/current/getting-started/pun-intro).
+Because ODIN works framework independent, we won't go too much into detail on how to set up Photon - for an in-depth explanation, [please take a look at Photon's starter guide](https://doc.photonengine.com/en-us/pun/current/getting-started/pun-intro).

 **Note:** When first entering the Unity project, Photon will require you to add an App Id - simply follow the instructions to add or create your own App Id.